 Once you have a firm grasp on how many grains per gallon are in your water, you’ll next need to calculate how many need to be removed every day to maintain a soft water environment.
 To do this, you’ll simply take your average weekly water usage and multiply it by your average water hardness.
 Using the examples above, that would look something like this:

-3,150 gallons of water x 10 GPG = 31,5000 grains that need to be removed each week.
+3,150 gallons of water x 10 GPG = 31,5000 grain capacity that need to be removed each week.
 If that sounds like a lot, don’t worry, a quality system can handle it easily.

 If done by a pro, calculations will look something similar to the image below.
 Mind you, it will also depend on the water filter being used.